chapel-lang/chapel/doc/rst/meta/compiler-internals-doxygen/queries.rst

 In ``QUERY_BEGIN``, the query framework will check to see if there is already a result in the Context for these arguments that can be reused.
-If a result can be reused, ``QUERY_BEGIN`` will run the ``mark`` function on the result and return it.
+If a result can be reused, ``QUERY_BEGIN`` will run the ``mark`` function on the result and return it (see `Mark Functions`_ below).
 Otherwise, the query proceeds to execute the rest of the function body in order to compute the result.

 The framework also supports input queries which use ``QUERY_BEGIN_INPUT`` instead of ``QUERY_BEGIN``.
 These queries pull in state from outside the